-Talent Grants one-year Master's programme Theology & Religious Studies
+Talent Grant 1-year MA programme in Theology and Religious Studies

 |Purposes:||Master (MSc/MA/LL.M.), Master programme|

-The Talent Grant is financed by the Faculty of Theology and Religious Studies.
+The Talent Grant is financed by the Faculty of Religion, Culture and Society.
 The scholarship is aimed at international students from OUTSIDE the European Economic Area (EEA) who want to do their Master’s in Theology and Religious Studies.
 The EEA consists of the EU countries and Iceland, Liechtenstein and Norway.

 Students from countries outside the EU/EEA who have been admitted to one of the tracks of the Master's programme in Theology & Religious Studies:

 The grant is € 5.000,- and is awarded for a 1 year Master’s degree programme in Theology and Religious Studies